Your browser is not supported

 We don't have a view on how many people should use it.
 We would like people to use it if they see it's necessary.

-No. The Reserve Bank of New Zealand isn't introducing a social credit system.
+No. We're not introducing a social credit system.
 Protecting privacy and autonomy is a key focus of our work.

 Videos